You're the Inspiration: Reception

 Billboard said that it was "somewhere between a hymn and an anthem."

+In an article for Stereogum, Brad Shoup calls "You're the Inspiration" the "powerhouse" of the Chicago 17 album. "colored with squelchbass, tastefully splashed with cymbals, garlanded with bland strings.
+The chorus keeps feinting at a key change."

+According to Parade Entertainment and News Editor, Lizzy Buczak, "It quickly became one of the band’s signature songs, with heartfelt lyrics, impressive chord progressions and harmonies, and a chorus that emphasized Chicago’s comeback, all while introducing them to a new generation of listeners."

 Music video

 The video depicted the band performing intercut with scenes of embracing couples of varying ages ranging from young kids to a couple resembling Billy Idol and Madonna at the time.
 Lead singer Peter Cetera is seen wearing a T-shirt from the British goth band Bauhaus.
 During his performance, Cetera is sitting the whole time strumming his bass, which is flipped upside down.
-It also uses an alternate version of the song without the guitar sting between the second and third choruses.